Oreok/svelte-stack-docker/README.md

 Linux: you know what you are doing ;)

 #### Use Makefile:
+⚠️ Under windows use the [Git Bash](https://gitforwindows.org/) to execute make, otherwise the Makefile doesn't work properly.

 Initially use `make create` to create the containers and run the installation.
 After that you can use `make start` to start the containers and `make stop` to stop them.